 Candidates for an individual navigator license must complete at least 16 hours of prelicensing training before applying for an individual navigator's license.
 An overview of the topics covered during the prelicensing training is available in the Prelicensing Course Outline (opens in new window).

 Candidates must also successfully pass a written examination that tests the individual's knowledge of the duties and responsibilities of a navigator, the insurance laws and regulations of Wisconsin, and state public assistance programs and eligibility.
-An overview of the topics upon which the examination is based is available in the Examination Content Outline (opens in new window).
+An overview of the topics upon which the examination is based is available in the Wisconsin Licensing Handbook (opens in new window).

 It is highly recommended that candidates take the prelicensing training before sitting for the examination.